Azure-Samples/azure-sdk-for-js-storage-blob-redundant/README.md

 3. When prompted, press D to download the sample file and verify that it comes from primary storage.

-To test secondary storage access:
+To test secondary storage access , we are going to :

 1. In the console window with the running sample, press D to download the sample file and verify that it comes from secondary storage.